Synchrotron Radiation and Free Electron Lasers for Bright X-Rays course

 Purpose and Audience

-This course is an introduction to the physics of high-brightness x-ray beams, the performance of which have been increased remarkably recently by use of insertion devices in synchrotron radiation facilities and by the development of various free electron laser (FEL) techniques for x-rays: high-gain self-amplified spontaneous emission, high-gain harmonic generation, and oscillators.
-Specifically, the course is designed toward students and scientists who are interested in the physics and technology for the production of x-ray photons in the form of synchrotron radiation and FELs.
+This graduate-level course is an introduction to the physics of high-brightness x-ray beams, the performance of which has been significantly increased through the use of insertion devices in synchrotron radiation facilities and by the development of various free electron laser (FEL) techniques for x-rays: high-gain self-amplified spontaneous emission, high-gain harmonic generation, and oscillators.
+Specifically, the course is designed toward graduate students, scientists, and engineers who are interested in the physics and technology for the production of x-ray photons in the form of synchrotron radiation and FELs.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.